GRAINS-U.S. corn extends rally to seventh day; soybeans rise on output worries

 MUMBAI, Aug 25 (Reuters) - U.S. corn futures rose for a seventh straight session on Thursday to trade near a two-month high, supported by concerns that hot and dry weather in the Midwest during key crop development periods could reduce yields.

-* Soybeans climbed on concerns over supplies from the United States, while wheat futures rose for a fifth straight session on lower supplies from the Black Sea region.
+Soybeans edged higher on concerns over supplies from the United States, although an expected rise in Brazil's output capped the upside.
+Wheat rose for a fifth straight session on lower supplies from the Black Sea region amid strong demand.

 ((rajendra.jadhav@thomsonreuters.com; +91-22-68414378 ; Reuters Messaging: rajendra.jadhav.thomsonreuters.com@reuters.net))